Cognism vs Scalelist

 Both platforms solve parts of the B2B data problem.
 Cognism gives you a compliance-first intelligence platform with European depth.
 Scalelist gives you a fast, affordable enrichment engine for teams already sourcing prospects through LinkedIn.
 But neither delivers the full picture: comprehensive data, intelligence that explains why accounts are in-market, and the ability to act on that intelligence across every tool your team uses.

-ZoomInfo is a GTM platform built on the largest B2B dataset available: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset available: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 It captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
-Your team can use this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+That intelligence is accessible through Universal Access -- three lanes: GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and ZoomInfo MCP to embed it in any AI agent or front-end.
+ZoomInfo is free to start with consumption credits based on usage.

 If you want to see how ZoomInfo's data and intelligence work together, start with a free trial.